-And don’t worry if you don’t have ovulation spotting, it doesn’t mean you aren’t ovulating, it just means you’re not someone who experiences mid cycle bleeding.
+And don’t worry if you don’t have ovulation spotting, it doesn’t mean you aren’t ovulating, it just means you’re not someone who experiences mid-cycle bleeding.

 If you’re concerned about the occasional bleed between periods, it’s always important to get this checked with your GP, just in case.

+Ovulation is different for each woman.
+Some women are able to tell if they are ovulating through symptoms such as ovulation spotting.
 As well as using an ovulation calculator, there are a number of ways to track your ovulation.